 Mary River Mine

-Baffinland’s Mary River Mine site on Baffin Island, Nunavut, Canada, is one of the most northern mines in the world.
+Baffinland’s Mary River Mine on Baffin Island, Nunavut, Canada, is one of the most northern mines in the world.
 It has among the richest iron ore deposits ever discovered, consisting of nine-plus high-grade iron ore deposits that can be mined, crushed, and screened into marketable products.

 What makes Baffinland's operations different than many other mines is that we crush and screen the ore on site, and then ship it directly to markets – no concentrating or processing is needed, and therefore no tailings are produced.